Home > Finance the Business > A Brief Overview of Business Taxes

 A Brief Overview Of Business Taxes

-This article provides a brief overview of the different types of taxes relating to corporate finance.
-It does not cover levies that employees and shareholders might have to pay in relation to the company – those are a separate concern.
-Your accountant will be able to advise you which of these duties apply to you.
+This article offers a concise overview of the main corporate taxes in the UK.
+It doesn’t cover levies that employees or shareholders might face—those are separate issues.
+Your accountant will be able to clarify which of the duties below apply to your particular situation.

 Corporation Tax